 Responding to your admission offer by postal mail

 If you cannot respond to your admission offer online, you may respond by downloading a Candidate Reply Form.
-You can access a Candidate Reply Form from the Admitted Students page of the Undergraduate Admissions website, or by calling our office to receive one.
-Your Candidate Reply Form and check or money order for $500, made payable to New York University, must be postmarked within three weeks of the date of your admission letter.
+Your Candidate Reply Form and check or money order for $500, made payable to New York University, must be postmarked within two weeks of the date of your admission letter.
 Please do not send cash.

 - If you are an international student, you must complete an I-20/DS-2019 application.